Chart Color Schemes

 Infrastructure

-Woronora Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Woronora Heights has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No changes can affect a region's performance more than modifications to local infrastructure, significant projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to influence this area.
-Key projects include Sutherland Public School Hall Upgrade, Heathcote Road Koala Protection Fencing, Engadine High School Upgrade, and M6 Stage 2, with the following list providing details on those most likely to be relevant.
+No changes can significantly affect a region's performance like alterations to local infrastructure, major undertakings, and planning initiatives.
+AreaSearch has identified zero projects that are expected to impact this area.
+Notable projects include Sutherland Public School Hall Upgrade, Heathcote Road Koala Protection Fencing, Engadine High School Upgrade, and M6 Stage 2.
+The following list outlines those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.